 Winterization 2020 will take place on the morning of Saturday, November 7th.
 Volunteers will rake leaves, clean gutters, wash windows, trim shrubs, and do other winterizing tasks for the residents.

-Conversation with the residents is also important, as many are unable to leave their homes regularly and have few visitors.
+Conversation with the residents is also important, although this year, this will be done by phone.
+Many of the residents are unable to leave their homes regularly and have few visitors.
 This year we are hoping to have over 400 residents who are eagerly awaiting for us to “Winterize” their homes.

 For many years, a high school in Greenwood, Indiana has sponsored a similar project.
 In the Fall of 2002, a Purdue freshman named Lauren brought the idea to West Lafayette.
 As an active member of Wesley Foundation Campus Ministry, Lauren inspired her new community to lead this project.
 The first year, in 2002, saw thirty volunteers serve ten homes.

 Winterization has surpassed many milestones over the past 18 years, including:

 2005 -- 100 volunteers